Why Limit the Market?

 How Exclusive Deals With Revenue Sharing Make Sense

 In 2007 Apple announced it was releasing a new product called the iPhone and that AT&T would be the sole carrier for its phone and data services.
-The exclusive deal between a manufacturer and service provider was unusual for the wireless business at the time, and it caught the attention of Gangshu Cai, who recently joined the business school faculty as an associate professor of operations management and information systems.
+The exclusive deal between a manufacturer and service provider was unusual for the wireless business at the time, and it caught the attention of Gangshu Cai, who joined the business school faculty as an associate professor of operations management and information systems in Fall 2012.

 “It was a unique marketing phenomenon,” Cai says.
 “They were doing something different from their competitors, and I found myself asking why it was happening now, considering how long the cell phone and wireless industries had been around.”